YaKsenia/technical_writing_tips/README.md

 <a name="writingtipsandbestpractices"></a>
 ## II.
 Writing tips and best practices

-* Style guides - set of rules for designing documents (also called style sheets), may be used as a framework.
+* Style guides - set of rules for designing documents (also called "style sheets"), may be used as a framework.

 * Universal principles for writing documentation:

    <a name="accuracy"></a>
    * Accuracy
-      * Documental - proper coverage of topics with appropriate detail, solves a problem
+      * Documental - proper coverage of topics with appropriate detail, should solve a problem
       * Stylistic - meanings are used correctly and are specific enough
-      * Technically correct -  (SME consultation can help)
+      * Technically correct -  SME consultation can help with it

    <a name="clarity"></a>
    * Clarity - ease of understanding
       * Structural
-         * Abstracts/Introductions/
+         * Abstracts / Introductions
          * Tables of contents
          * Graphs
          * Headings and titles
       * Stylistic
          * Be specific (e. g. explain what is “user-friendly”, replace “fast” with “within 2 seconds”)
-         * Speak with the active voice instead of passive (not “The app is used”, but “The developer uses the app”)
+         * Speak with active voice instead of passive (not “The app is used”, but “A developer uses the app”)
          * Shorten where possible: e.g. “make an assumption” = “assume”, “is a requirement” = “requires”
       * Contextual
          * State the purpose